Skip to Content

 What should your garden be used for?

-A garden is primarily designed for use.
+A garden is primarily designed for living in.

-Parking & circulation
+Parking and circulation

-#parking · #circulation · #house-access · #robust-surfaces · #daily-logistics
+#parking · #circulation · #home-access · #durable-surfaces · #daily-life

-Welcoming & hosting
+Welcoming and hosting

-Resting & relaxing
+Resting and relaxing

 #rest · #calm · #privacy · #shade · #soothing-atmosphere

-Cooking & eating outside
+Cooking and eating outside

 #barbecue · #outdoor-cooking · #proximity-to-house · #wind · #user-comfort

-Playing & living as a family
+Playing and living as a family

 #family-garden · #safety · #evolvability · #robustness · #multiple-uses

-Observing & contemplating
+Observing and contemplating

 #contemplation · #perspectives · #visual-structure · #landscape-reading

-Producing & cultivating
+Producing and cultivating

 #vegetable-garden · #orchard · #nourishing-use · #biodiversity · #seasonality